up

 The more time functions are added per channel (several sensory impressions at the same time), the denser the pulse trains and the closer the cross-interference distances come into the picture.
 We all know this phenomenon.
 In the event of an accident, our thoughts roll over and we can no longer think clearly because the cross-interferences occupie the field of vision complete and confuse us.
 Because of field overflow, under such circumstances the nerve system is completely blocked, it is really not possible to do or to memorize anything, see details in the pain simulation.

-What actually happens if we move the source locations of the channels around in a detector field at will?
+Until 1996, I was concerned with the question of what actually happens when we arbitrarily move the source locations of the channels around in the detector field.
 Since we cannot imagine such interference integrals, we have to simulate them.
-To do this, we again use the channel data set of the conjugate mapping from Fig.15 and change the source locations in the detector space.
+To do this, we again use the channel data set of the conjugate mapping from Fig.12-1 and change the source locations in the detector space.

 The resulting interference integral locations look as if they are held together by a rubber net.
 It can be seen that neighborhoods do not tear apart.
 The local neighborhood is always preserved, it cannot be separated.